 Sadly it doesn’t come close to predictive personalisation software (PPS), which uses machine learning, artificial intelligence to identify exactly what each individual consumer is most likely to buy next.
 According to leading research institute McKinsey, it delivers 20x the ROI.

 Then finally that we’re not doing too badly despite all this, and so can afford to carry on regardless.
 But all the time, in the words of Poltergeist, “they’re here”.
 They being alternate suppliers.

 Staying with your own tastes and interests, how loyal would you be if a new retailer emailed you exactly the things you were interested in?
 All the stats are explicit on this that within three opportunities to purchase, you will make that decision to buy if your receptors are not sustained and indeed fulfilled by your existing suppliers.
 Once that decision is taken, the new supplier, providing they have their wits about them, will continue serving that consumer and replace you as their preferred source perpetually.

-Maria Antoinette is famously quoted, observing the starving Parisian peasants, “let them eat cake”, if she’d got her targetting right, she might have stayed around a little longer to appreciate the consequences.
+Maria Antoinette is famously quoted, when observing the starving Parisian peasants, “let them eat cake”.
+If she’d got her product selection right, she might have stayed around a little longer to appreciate the distinction.

 I love this, quite literally losing your head but for offering the right product lol :).
 So “on the money”.